OpenSourceEconomics/ose-course-data-science/README.md

 #### Datasets

-The two textbooks above provide an impressive amount of data from research articles.
+The textbooks above provide an impressive amount of data from research articles.
 We provide them in a central place [here](https://github.com/HumanCapitalAnalysis/microeconometrics/tree/master/datasets).

 #### Articles